 In the evening, we did some more shopping further south of Cenang Beach.
 There’s a small DFS shop (Loyal Maxim) at Cenang View Hotel that sold chocolates and alcohol at attractive prices.

-The scooter never came and we were left stranded on the street wondering if we should continue to wait.
-Langkawi’s walkway did not have connected shelters which means that we were stuck at wherever we were when the rain had started.
+We were left stranded on the street wondering if we should continue to wait.
+Langkawi did not have connected sheltered walkways which means that we were stuck at wherever we were when the thunderstorm had started.

 Oh no, without the scooter, our plans for tomorrow would be dashed!